-The scan tool is powered via the vehicle Data Link Connector (DLC).
+During vehicle testing, power for the scan tool is usually provided through the OBDII cable connecting to vehicle Data Link Connector (DLC).
 Just follow the steps below to turn on the scan tool:

-- 1) Connect the OBD II Cable to scan tool.
+1) Connect the OBD II Cable to scan tool.

-- 2) Find DLC on vehicle.

-- A plastic DLC cover may be found for some vehicles and you need to remove it before plugging the OBDII cable.

-- 3) Plug OBD II cable to the vehicle's DLC.

-4) Power up the scan tool, and wait for the Main Screen to appear.(Figure 3.1)
+- 2) Find DLC on vehicle. - A plastic DLC cover may be found for some vehicles and you need to remove it before plugging the OBD2 cable. - 3) Plug the OBD II Cable to the vehicle's DLC. - 4) Power up the scan tool, and wait for the Main Screen to appear.(Figure 3.1)